Your new phone system is here — let's get you set up.

 Mobile-Specific Settings

 Do Not Disturb: Tap your profile picture → Set status to Do Not Disturb.
+(See the How to Use the Phone page for full steps.)

 Notifications not working?
 Check your phone's Settings and make sure Zoom has permission to send notifications.